Steve Lewis (diver): Teaching Credentials

 In February 2016, Lewis joined RAID Rebreather Association of International Divers as an instructor-trainer and developed that organization's cave diving program.

-In June 2019, Lewis took over the position of Director Diver Training with RAID as Paul Vincent Toomer vacated the seat and became RAID's president.
+In June 2019, Lewis took over the position of Director of Diver Training with RAID as Paul Vincent Toomer vacated the seat and became RAID's president.
 His responsibilities include reworking the agency's training materials and course standards.

+Following the sale of RAID to (the DRI investment group in January 2022), Lewis became one of the agency's shareholders and left the training department to take on the role of Vice President of Marketing.